KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ### Basic decoration

-The base decoration element has to use the element prefix `decoration`.
-Additionally, different styles for special modes can optionally be provided in the same SVG.
+The base decoration element has to use the prefix `decoration`, like in the case of `decoration-inactive` or `decoration-top`.
+Different styles for special modes can optionally be provided in the same svg file.

 ### Inactive windows